PanY26/OctopusRecipe/README.md

 my name is Jian Yang

-Question for you
-What’s better than octopus recipe?
+Question for you What’s better than octopus recipe?

-Answer for you.
-Eight recipes for octopus
+Answer for you Eight recipes for octopus

 eric bachman is fat and sad